 If the family is residing in any other place either in the same State or different State, based on the declaration of the insured person and certified by the employer, the family is provided with a ‘family identity card' for receiving medical benefit from ESI Dispensary in the area in which it is residing.

-3. Provision of Artificial limbs, spectacle, hearing aids, cervical collar, wheel chair etc. as a part of medical treatment as and when needed.
+• Provision of Artificial limbs, spectacle, hearing aids, cervical collar, wheelchair etc. as a part of medical treatment as and when needed.

-4. Un-employment allowance during the period of closer of the Factory/estt, retrenchment or permanent invalidity arising out of non-employment injury for a period of six months at 50% of his wages.
+• Unemployment allowance during the period of closure of the Factory/estt, retrenchment or permanent invalidity arising out of non-employment injury for a period of six months at 50% of his wages.
 Medical benefit is also admissible during this period for self and family.

-4. Employer is relieved from payment of Maternity Benefit to woman employees under the State Maternity Benefit Act.
+• Employers are relieved from payment of Maternity Benefit to women employees under the State Maternity Benefit Act.

-3. The medical benefit is also admissible to the family during the period the insured person is in receipt of employment allowance.
-In case he dies during that period, his family continues to receive the medical benefit till the end of those six months.
+• The medical benefit is also admissible to the family during the period the insured person is in receipt of employment allowance.
+In case he dies during that period, his family continues to receive the medical benefit till the end of those 6 months.

 Maternity benefit is periodical payments to an insured person for specified period of abstention from work, due to confinement, miscarriage or sickness out of pregnancy, pr-mature birth of child or miscarriage or confinement.

 Medical Bonus is lump sum payment made to an insured woman or an insured person in respect of his wife per each confinement to meet the confinement expenses, if the confinement occurs at a place where necessary facilities under the ESI Scheme are not available.
-At present the confinement expenses paid is Rs.2500/- per each confinement.
+At present, the confinement expenses paid is Rs.7500/- per each confinement.